 The new and exiting of the artwork was its open structure, the network character that had to be filled with content by the participants activities in order to get completed without the approach of becoming perfect.
 The audience became an active and autonomous part of the piece, being enabled to create something by using the given functional conditions out of the artist’s control.

-Hole-in-the-Space created their own personal and temporary content, which was determined and produced by their will and efforts.
+People involved in Hole-in-the-Space created their own personal and temporary content, which was determined and produced by their will and efforts.
 Thus, the subject of Hole-in-the-Space was a question and a field for unconventional self-experience within the social and cultural context, rather than a rigid statement or limited projection screen given by existing artistic conventions.

 Whereas the statement is readable or not, the artwork as a question itself makes a lot of different answers possible.
 That is because the work depended almost entirely on the individual experiences of the people contributing to the network by communication and exchange.
 The vital energy expressed in the active behavior of the people that stopped in front of the screen for experiencing and investigating it as well as the translation of their physical appearance into artificial energy and critical data, created a mobile image that questioned not only the traditional understanding of the artwork as a unique, object-oriented, and site-specific creation of the artist.
 Moreover established parameters of exhibiting and consuming art in a specific cultural and social framework of place and time seemed not to exist anymore.

+This new way of aesthetic and artistic investigation feeded further discussions about the changing role of audience as well as the meaning of site as a physical location and discursive vector.
+Hole-in-the-Space demonstrated clearly the artists understanding of the audience not only as a group of people, fixed in space and time, brought together by a shared interest in the subject of the performance as traditionally understood.
 Galloway and Rabinowitz allowed people to express themselves, without telling them what is appropriate and what not.
 By doing so, process-oriented art of the electronic age allows the production of subjects which are not given in advance or part of the established political, social and cultural definitions and structures anymore.
 Of course the participation in Hole-in-the-Space had its limits.
-It did not realize an participatory model, that allowed infinite interactivity and different types of participation or diverse roles determined and played by the participants as claimed by Paul Nemirovsky for his concept of the New Audience Model (NAM)
+It did not realize an participatory model, that allowed infinite interactivity and different types of participation or diverse roles determined and played by the participants as claimed by Paul Nemirovsky for his concept of the New Audience Model (NAM).

-These contents are not longer monolithic units of meanings (UOM) but decentralized many layered patterns of self created substance.
+contents are not longer monolithic units of meanings (UOM) but

 Following Nemirovsky’s theory, the new enabled audience as a part of the process can use the new devices as tools of expression to create their own subjects, which can result in new behaviors and contents.
 These contents are not longer monolithic units of meanings (UOM) but decentralized many layered patterns of self created substance.
 People are not longer reduced on decoding the performer’s message.
 They can evolve their one meanings, being not only limited to follow a given line but improvising their view in multiple paths, provoking and reacting on the unexpected and creating new combinations of different matters in a flowing energetic process.
 In conclusion the single narrative, the one big story, is not sustainable anymore and a plural world of diverse truths and concepts becomes the only existing reality, which can be experienced by everyone at every time at every place.